 When Taxes Aren't Paid

-If real estate taxes remain unpaid for three years, the Ward County auditor / treasurer serves a foreclosure notice, and the county becomes owner of the property on October 1 of said year.
-For more information contact our office at 701-857-6420.
+If real estate taxes remain unpaid for three years, the Ward County Auditor / Treasurer serves a foreclosure notice, and the county becomes owner of the property on October 2nd of said year.

-The Ward County auditor / treasurer prepares tax deeds on all land foreclosures and conducts a sale of property on the third Tuesday in November of each year.
+The Ward County Auditor/Treasurer prepares tax deeds on all land foreclosures and conducts a sale of property on the third Tuesday in November of each year.
 Private sale of foreclosed property is held throughout the year.
+Click here to see a list of properties that are currently available for sale.

 Seizure of Mobile Homes

 If the mobile home taxes are not paid by October 15, they are subject to additional sheriff's costs.
-If served civil papers, and the taxes are still not paid, the Sheriff's Office may take possession and conduct a sale of seized homes.
+If the taxes are still not paid, the Sheriff's Office may take possession and conduct a sale of seized homes.

 Delinquent Tax Property